 Again, Hermione thought of how maddening her situation was—why wasn’t the Order of the Phoenix doing anything about the Death Eaters right inside Hogwarts?
 Why wasn’t anyone doing anything?
 They were right there within the castle!
 She knew they were.
 They were trying to kill Draco and do Heaven only knew what else.
 They had to be dealt with and no one seemed to be doing anything but her.
 In fact, no one else even seemed to remember they were there.
 Angrily, she kicked the side of the couch, startling Crookshanks into consciousness.
 He leapt off the furniture and slunk towards the door to her bedroom, obviously fed up with Hermione’s moodiness.

-As it usually did when she was upset and wanted to talk to someone, Hermione’s mind drifted to Draco.
+As it usually did when she was upset and wanted to talk to someone, Hermione’s mind drifted to Draco and stuck there.
 She thought back to when they had spent so much time talking to each other, bonding over their concerns about the world.
 She wished she could talk to him about everything that was on her mind, but they hadn’t spoken in over a month.

 What’s he doing now?
-Hermione thought, biting her lip and laying down on the couch with a sigh.
+Hermione thought, biting her lip and lying down on the couch with a sigh.
 Does he miss me as much as I miss him?